Ashley-Pettit/WelcometoUNSW/README.md

 - If the program doesn't run please try again in a minute.

-The program is designed to handle the api being offline however, rate-limiting can affect the loading of this application.

-- If the rails server is backed up with requests it may be necessary to kill the server.
+- It's unlikely however, if the rails server is backed up with requests it may be necessary to kill the server.

+How to kill the server if necessary
 - use { lsof -wni tcp:3000 } in your terminal to see which process used 3000 port and get the process pid).
 This will return the address which you need to kill below
  - The command to stop the server is { kill -9 {address} }

 ## HAVE FUN!

+Example usage of offline API

 <img src = "Zendesk_offline.png"/>